 Additionally, in Docket No. 17-0838, questions were raised regarding the applicability of these metering standards to DC-based technologies.
-In its Order approving the Plan, the Commission sought for the IPA to "ensure that its Plan does not inadvertently prohibit participation from systems that do not convert the DC electricity produced to AC electricity," with any resulting resolution presenting to the Commission "before or in the 2019 Plan update."
-The IPA will thus work with stakeholders on solutions for facilitating permissible participation in the Adjustable Block Program from DC-based systems..369
+In its Order approving the Plan, the Commission sought for the IPA to "ensure that its Plan does not inadvertently prohibit participation from systems that do not convert the DC electricity produced to AC electricity," with any resulting resolution presenting to be presented to the Commission "before or in the 2019 Plan update."
+The IPA will thus endeavored to work with stakeholders on solutions for facilitating permissible participation in the Adjustable Block Program from DC-based systems--567